You may assume that fire drill procedures in Malaysia are in your rearview now that school is over. However, this is far from the truth.

 Sadly, emergency and evacuation procedures are not as straightforward as lining up single file and pouring out of the building.
 Each occupant must undergo the proper training and knowledge on protecting themselves, and fire drills are the best place to start.

-Conducting a Successful Fire Drill at Work
+Conducting a Successful Fire Drill at Work in Malaysia

 As a business owner, it is your legislative duty to empower your employees to act quickly and appropriately in fires.
 A fire drill can be a simple procedure, but there are various aspects to consider before, during, and after.